jeanprbt/swiss-solar-panel-segmentation/README.md

-# Solar Panel Segmentation from Swisstopo Aerial Images ☀️
+# Solar Panel Segmentation from Aerial Images ☀️
 >
-> CS-433 Machine Learning - Project n°2
+> CS-433 | Machine Learning @ EPFL
 >
 > Mehdi Zoghlami, Maxime Ducourau, Jean Perbet

 ## Introduction

 This repository contains the code for the second project of the course CS-433 - Machine Learning @ EPFL.
 This project was run in partnership with the [Swiss Data Science Center](https://www.datascience.ch), and the goal was to develop a machine learning model to detect solar panels from aerial images provided by [Swisstopo](https://www.swisstopo.admin.ch/de).

+This project experiments with both [U-Net](https://en.wikipedia.org/wiki/U-Net) and [DeepLabv3](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/) architectures, using CNNs for the binary semantic segmentation task of deciding whether a pixel is a solar panel or not on aerial images.

 ## Repository structure